tkeeley/Active-Link-for-Dynamic-Nav/README.md

 ##

 I made this for use in a site where the header.php file had all the navigation and was unable to use phpo if statement to add the active class, so I went for the Javascript solution. (\*I'm not much of a php guy so Javascript was the easiest route for me anyway)

+###

+/includes/header.php is where the work happens.
+The pages themselves are just to show the nav in action.